 He has researched, written and spoken on warfare and soldiering and conducted battlefield studies around the world for three-plus decades.
 He is a published author and Chairman of Trustees of his regimental museum.

 Rob DeereRob commissioned into the Royal Regiment of Scotland serving as rifle and close reconnaissance platoon commander, adjutant and company commander.
 His staff experience ranges from aide-de-camp, through SO3 Close Reconnaissance Instructor, SO2 J5 Plans in the Italian Acqui Division and a double tour as the MA to the COS and SO2 J5 Plans with HQ of the UN Mission in Sierra Leone.
 Rob served in Northern Ireland, Iraq and Afghanistan.
 His final deployment was as a cultural adviser in an advisory team to Afghan National Army kandaks fighting in Helmand.

 Rob later worked in West Africa as a consultant to the UN on reform of the Liberian security sector, as a humanitarian programme manager and director focussing on the removal of small arms, explosives remnants of war and the rehabilitation of former child soldiers.
 Rob is a graduate of the Italian Joint Higher Command and Staff College and holds a Masters Degree in International Military Strategic Studies.

 He has a keen interest in military history and is widely read.
 In particular, he enjoys visiting battlefields and had has dragged his long-suffering wife over many of them.
-He is a member of the Guild of Battlefield Guides and is currently working towards his ‘badge’.
+He is a ‘Badged’ member of the Guild of Battlefield Guides.
 He has led tours to the Crimea, Dublin, Italy and Normandy.
+He has a MA in Defence Studies from Kings College London.
 He has a particular interest in understanding how and why decisions were made; the impact of doctrine, terrain and organisational culture; as well as trying to relate the experience of the soldiers at the time.